 Latter-day Saints travel from all over the world to attend general conferences, which originate in the 21,000-seat Conference Center in Salt Lake City, Utah.
 Free tickets are distributed for each session, with standby lines available for those without tickets.
 Overflow facilities on nearby Temple Square accommodate those who cannot fit in the Conference Center.

 During the conference, Church leaders speak on a variety of spiritual topics.
 They address Latter-day Saints as well as government, faith and community representatives and other conference guests.
 Speakers include the worldwide leader of the Church, President Thomas S. Monson, and his counselors in the First Presidency, the governing body of the Church.
-Talks are also given by the members of the Quorum of Twelve Apostles and other leaders.
+Talks are also given by the members of the Quorum of the Twelve Apostles and other leaders.

+After the conference is over, the talks are published on the LDS.org website and reprinted in the Church’s Ensign and Liahona magazines so members can read and study them.
 Music for the conference sessions is provided by the Mormon Tabernacle Choir and organists, other Church choirs and the congregation.
 The music emphasizes gospel themes.

-Today, the conferences are simultaneously interpreted into 94 languages ranging from Albanian to Yapese to serve a large and growing international membership.
+Church leaders have conducted general conferences since 1830, when the Church was organized by Joseph Smith.
+About 30 baptized members attended the first conference, along with others who were interested in the Church.
+Today, the conferences are simultaneously interpreted into more than 90 languages ranging from Albanian to Yapese to serve a large and growing international membership.
 American Sign Language interpretation and closed captioning are also available.